About the Book

 About the Author

-Carlie’s daughter, Dorie Burdett Pickle, is a mother, a wife, a daughter, a sister, a friend, and a nature lover.
+Dorie Burdett Pickle is a mother, a wife, a daughter, a sister, a friend, and a nature lover.
 Dorie works full-time as CreativePickle’s Founding Principal and Creative Director.
-She is also a writer focusing on memoir-based essays with work featured by NPR, and an upcoming book release for Dawn, a personal account of her mothers’ end of life visions.
+She is also a writer, an artist, and a musician.
+When her mom, Carlie, asked Dorie to promise to write about her end of life dreams, thoughts, and visions, Dorie readily accepted the challenge.

 Recent Press: Dorie was featured as a “hidden gem” by Voyage Austin Magazine, in 2021 and she was recently interviewed about her thoughts on remote working, how to stay creatively engaged, and some of the challenges of running a small business in Canvas Rebel Magazine